leongxudong/roadtoCyberSec/README.md

 # roadtoCyberSec
-Documenting my journey to becoming a cybersecurity professional
+Documenting my journey of a cybersecurity professional